 Even if you’re teaching course in a traditional classroom setting, sometimes students simply may not be able to make it to in-person office hours.
 Having a virtual option for office hours is an easy and attractive alternative, both for students and for you as their instructor.
 Not only does it make it easier for students to get the help and guidance they need, it’s also very little extra work for you to set up as an option when you use Collaborate.

 For those unfamiliar, Collaborate is Blackboard’s web conferencing tool.
 It can be used both in a browser on a computer and through Blackboard’s mobile applications on a smartphone or tablet.
 You’ll see that both Blackboard Collaborate and Blackboard Collaborate Ultra are available in the course tools menu.
 We strongly suggest using Ultra.
 This is for a couple of reasons.
 First, Ultra has more features that make it accessible to students with disabilities (live captioning is an important one).
 Secondly, it doesn’t require the java-based launcher that regular Collaborate does.
-Not only does this make it more simple to use, it’s also really easy to use through Blackboard’s mobile apps.
-This also means that students who are using everything from a Chromebook to a tablet to a high end computer will have equal access to Collaborate, no set up needed.
+Not only does this make it more simple to use, it also makes it readily available through Blackboard’s mobile apps.
+This means that students who are using everything from a Chromebook to a tablet will have equal access to Collaborate, no set up needed.

 Things to Know